pixel

 If that doesn’t work, they’ll try to grab what they want from another.

-And if that doesn’t work, they’ll turn into Trump, try to get re-elected President, and make the meeting of their wants public policy.
+And if that doesn’t work, they’ll turn into Trump, get re-elected President, and make the meeting of their wants public policy.

 Such people think that not having things they didn’t earn demonstrates something external: a shortage, an unfairness, an unequal distribution of wealth–a scarcity.
 Of whatever.